Rockwave Festival: 2007 lineup

 When the band names were first announced, Stone Sour were included in the third day of the festival.
 Although the band cancelled a few of their dates in their European tour, My Dying Bride filled up their spot in the third day.

 2006 lineup

 W.A.S.P. were to play on the third day but did not perform due to health issues of Blackie Lawless.

 2005 lineup

 2004 lineup

 Running Wild did not perform and were replaced by Gamma Ray.
 Muse were also to perform on the fourth day of the festival but cancelled and were replaced by Mogwai.

 2001 lineup

 The festival took place in the Athens Olympic Velodrome (Athens Olympic Sports Complex) from 1 to 3 July.

 The second day of the festival was cancelled by the Greek authorities, due to reasons of safety.

 2000 lineup

-The festival took place in Tritsis Park in Ilion, Athens.
+The festival took place in Antonis Tritsis Metropolitan Park in Ilion, Athens.

 Iron Maiden cancelled their show at the third day, due to Janick Gers' accident at a previous show.
 The Flaming Lips also cancelled their show on the first day.